mvolkmann/MyUnixEnv/notes/Emmet/EmmetNotes.md

 Emmet is not just a simple snippet manager.
 It parses entered text to extract meaning.
-These kinds of snippets are refered to as "dynamic snippets".
+These kinds of snippets are referred to as "dynamic snippets".

 We will see many examples later, but here's one.
 The snippet `div#some-id.class1.class2[attr1=one attr2=2]{some content}`